The department promotes a robust financial system.

 The main responsibilities of the Interbank Settlement Unit are the operation and development of Norges Bank's settlement system (NBO) and the management of banks' collateral for loans from Norges Bank.
 The unit also manages the central government's accounts at Norges Bank.

 The unit works to ensure a robust financial system by applying macroprudential tools and monitoring systemic risk.
 This involves responsibility for both identifying emerging vulnerabilities and recommending measures to reduce the financial system's vulnerability to shocks.
 The unit assesses the impact of banks' exposure to household and corporate credit risk on their capital adequacy.
-The unit also examines how interdependencies between banks and exposure to common risk factors affect the financial stability outlook.
+The unit assesses the household and corporate credit risk.
+The unit also examines how interdependencies between financial institutions and exposure to common risk factors affect the financial stability outlook.

 Director: Henrik Borchgrevink